SunnyientDev/DeepArts/README.md

 # DeepArts
 One of the projects of style transfer technology.
 And not the best.
+A paper on this work will be published on March 13 (LaTeX file format)

 ### Method
 [Main Paper about style transfer](https://arxiv.org/abs/1508.06576/ "Come on, Click on this button")